ajpocus/notes/content/posts/what-in-the-wide-world-of-windows.md

 tags: ["windows", "rants", "win32", "c-sharp", "dot-net"]
 ---

 It's happened, folks.
-I've become a Windows dev.
+I've become a Windows dev

 Not that I'm writing all my code on Windows, at all.
 I just want to develop a Windows app, so: Windows it is, for the moment.